cs100/template-lab-02-git-flow/README.md

 * how to tackle merge conflicts
 * how to tag releases
 * how to revert to previous commits

-> Note: please wait to clone this repository until instructed to later in this README

 ## Issue Tracking